 Schlumberger has the know-how to get oil and gas drillers out of a slump.
 One of the world's largest oilfield services companies with scores of business units, it provides a full range of services, including seismic surveys, formation evaluation, drilling technologies and equipment, cementing, well construction and completion, and project management.
 Schlumberger also provides reservoir evaluation, development, and management services, and is developing new technologies for reservoir optimization.
 Through its WesternGeco business, the company provides seismic and other surveying services to customers worldwide.
-In 2015 Schlumberger announced plans to acquire rival Cameron International for $12.7 billion.
+In 2016 Schlumberger acquired rival Cameron International in a deal worth $14.8 billion.

 The company has operations in 85 countries and reports through four geographic areas: North America, Latin America, Europe/CIS/Africa, and Middle East & Asia.
 North America accounted for 33% of Schlumberger's revenues in 2014.